 Modern homes and homes with a modern aesthetic are becoming increasingly popular with every generation of home buyer.
-These modern styles of homes include stark white and glass modern homes, midcentury modern homes, Texas Modern homes, and early 20th century Prairie Style homes.
+Using a 3d model viewer online you can see these modern styles of homes include stark white and glass modern homes, midcentury modern homes, Texas Modern homes, and early 20th century Prairie Style homes.

 The stark white and glass modern home has the most dramatic appeal and often comes to mind first when one thinks of a modern home.
 People respond to the flood of sunlight, the architectural transparency and lack of visual clutter.
 One of the best examples in the country of this modern style is the Rachofsky house in Dallas, designed by Richard Meier.

-The modern home at 6239 Azalea Lane is designed specifically for a family, with five bedrooms, several formal and informal living areas and separate guest quarters.
+The modern home at 6239 Azalea Lane is designed specifically for a family, with an amazing window replacement done to new bay windows recently from www.ezwindowsolutions.com, with five bedrooms, several formal and informal living areas and separate guest quarters.
+The bay windows are famously equated with old-fashioned homes.
 This modern home on Azalea in Preston Hollow also shares many of the appealing architectural features of the Rachofsky house.

 As an example, just as a protruding glass encased staircase is a central design element of the Rachofsky house, the projected staircase on the front façade surrounded by glass is a defining design element of the Azalea modern home.
-In the spirit of the open, stark, predominantly glass Rachofsky house, the modern home at 6239 Azalea has floor-to-ceiling walls of windows and doors that allow the sunlight to rake across both the ceilings and maple floors.
+In the spirit of the open, stark, predominantly glass Rachofsky house, the modern home at 6239 Azalea has floor-to-ceiling walls of windows and doors that allow the sunlight to rake across both the ceilings and maple floors, the windows were specially remodeled by the window replacement near parker co Company.
 Also similar to the Richard Meier-designed Rachofsky house in Preston Hollow, the François Lévy-designed home in Preston Hollow has rooms open and organized so in many rooms one can see through the home and view the outdoors in four directions.

 The dining room is flanked by two walls of steel cased windows that look into the east and west gardens and exude the transparency of the home.
 The dining room has wide pocket doors that open into the kitchen and a wide cased opening to the living room that adds to the modern plan.
-The natural stained maple floors have the finish of a museum or gallery.
+The natural stained maple floors have the finish of a museum or gallery, this split system air conditioner installation is ideal for modern houses with glass walls.

 Midcentury modern homes keep growing in appeal.
 The attraction to midcentury modern homes is the clean modern lines, the materials, and artisanship involved in the execution of the design.
 Architect-designed midcentury homes express an architectural intimacy.